Munich is the capital and the largest city in the German state of Bavaria. It is also the third largest city in Germany (behind Berlin and Hamburg).

 Munich is well-connected via the German Autobahn network with other cities in Germany and Austria.
 Traffic in the city can be a challenge at peak hours.
-And due to the shortage of parking in the city center, it is recommended to leave the car at a Park & Ride car park in one of Munich’s suburbs close to a S-Bahn station and use public transportation within the city.
+Due to the shortage of parking in the city centre, it is recommended to leave the car at a Park & Ride car park in one of Munich’s suburbs close to a S-Bahn station and use public transportation within the city.

 Munich has over 200 km of bike trails which makes cycling one of the best ways to explore the city.
 Guided tours are available, and maps can be obtained at the central train station (Hauptbahnhof) and other areas of the city.